-New Masset Library: Coming Soon!
+New Masset Library: Open Now!

-Last updated: March 1, 2025
+Last updated: September 9, 2025

-Once completed, residents and visitors of Haida Gwaii will have access to 3,870 square feet of space, state of the art technologies, and a new opening day collection, in the Village of Masset, designed to foster learning, connection, and cultural preservation.
+Construction is now complete for the new Masset Library and Haida Language Immersion Lab.
+Residents and visitors of Haida Gwaii have access to 3,870 square feet of space, state of the art technologies, and a new opening day collection designed to foster learning, connection, and cultural preservation.

 Thanks to our partners

-For more information, see our latest press release here: https://virl.bc.ca/new-masset-library-breaks-ground
+For more information, see our latest press release here: https://virl.bc.ca/vancouver-island-regional-library-and-x%cc%b1aad-kil-nee-celebrates-the-official-opening-of-the-new-masset-library-and-haida-language-immersion-lab/

 The Haida Language Immersion Lab: A Vital Community Resource